 Public Astronomy Observations

-The SIU Carbondale Physics Department hosts free public observations the 3rd Sunday of each month starting half an hour after sunset and going for one and a half hours.
+The SIU Carbondale Physics Department hosts free public observations the 3rd Sunday of each month during the fall and spring semesters.
+Observations start one hour after sunset and going for one and a half hours.
 Observations are at the observation deck on top of the Neckers building as well as the observation area at the SIU Farms Dark Site.
 We typically observe bright sky objects such as the Moon, major planets, star clusters, nebula and some deep sky objects such as the Andromeda Galaxy.
 All observations are weather dependent and space limited.
 The Neckers observation deck is not handicap accessible, however we can arrange for telescopes to be setup at ground level for individuals not able to take stairs to the observation deck.
 If you have a large group or other special needs, please contact the event coordinator to let them know in advance.
 Children accompanied by adults are welcome.
 For up to the minute event info and online discussion, see the physics department FaceBook event info page: